What is the Geestdrift Festival?

 Geestdrift is an absolute treasure, a carefully curated collection of art, music, and presentations that will provoke and inspire.
 Don’t let its whimsy confuse itsseriousness of purpose.
 It is a showcase of a progressiveness and inclusive religious spirit at its best.

 Philosopher and theologian Jeffrey Robbins

 More info and how to get your tickets

-The fifth edition of Geestdrift Festival will be held on Saturday the 28th of October in the Geertekerk, Geertekerkhof 23 in Utrecht.
-The Geertekerk is situated at about a fifteen minute walk from Utrecht Central Train Station.
+The Geestdrift Festival is being held at the beginning of november 2019 in the Pieterskerk at the Pieterskerkhof, a fifteen minute walk from Utrecht Central Train Station.